xopxe/micro_rosso_platformio/README.md

 ### Enabling persistence for the parameter server

-The parameter_persist module allows to parameter values to be preserved across board reboots.
-To enable it, load the module the usal way.
+The `parameter_persist` module allows parameter values to be preserved across board reboots.
+To enable it, load the module the usual way.
 In your `main.cpp` add:

 ```cpp
 #include "parameter_persist.h"